TN 11 (01-17)

 Number Holder’s name, and

-Type(s) of case(s) for review (e.g., DIB, TXVI DI, etc.).
+Type(s) of case(s) for review (for example, DIB, Title XVI disabled individual (TXVI DI), etc.).

-2. Section 1 – Information about the Disabled Person
+2. Section 1 – Information About The Disabled Person

 3. Section 2 – Contacts

 This section (Items 2A – 2J) collects the name, relationship, address, phone number and language preference of someone who can assist the disabled individual with the CDR information, if necessary.
 This person can be the representative payee, appointed representative, a relative, friend, or any person willing to assist the disabled individual.
 This section also collects information about the person completing the report for the disabled individual.

 This section (Items 3A – 3D) collects information about the illnesses, physical injuries and mental condition(s) that limit the disabled individual’s ability to work.
 This section also collects the illnesses, physical injuries and mental condition(s) of a child under age 18 that limit the disabled child’s ability to do the same things as other children of the same age.

 5. Section 4 - Medical Treatment